Block scareware and prevent malware with Avast One

-Once in Safe Mode, you can safely download legitimate malware removal tools to find and remove residual scareware files.
+Now you can safely download a legitimate malware removal tool to find and remove residual scareware files.
 On a mobile device, use dedicated malware removal software for Android, or an iPhone virus scanner.

-After installing Avast Free Antivirus, you’ll benefit from real-time and round-the-clock smart analytics that can identify and remove even the latest viruses and other malware.
+After installing Avast One, you’ll benefit from real-time, round-the-clock smart analytics that can identify and remove even the latest viruses and malware.
 You’ll also get multiple layers of enhanced security to block malware before it ever reaches your machine.

 Scareware uses social engineering tactics to manipulate users into compromising their own security.
-Staying informed and following these simple tips can help you spot scareware attacks before you fall for the ruse.
+Staying alert to fear-mongering messaging and following these simple tips can help you spot scareware attacks before you fall for the ruse.

 Never click on malware notifications.
 If you see a pop-up, banner, or window warning you that your computer is infected and prompting you to download a software solution, it’s almost certainly a scam.
-Do not click.
+Do not click on any link.

 Keep your browser updated.
 This helps protect against scareware pop-ups in the first place.
 Enabling automatic updates ensures you’re always using the latest version of your browser.
 Better yet, use a secure and private browser for an extra shield against scareware and other online threats.
 Avast Secure Browser even blocks phishing attacks, harmful downloads, and helps prevent web tracking — all for free.

 Avoid accidental downloads.
-To get rid of scareware pop-ups, close the browser window itself, instead of clicking the “Close” or “X” buttons.
+To get rid of scareware pop-ups, close the browser window itself — don’t click the “Close” or “X” buttons.
 On Windows, use Ctrl + Alt + Delete to open the Task Manager.
-There, find the program under the Applications tab and click End Task.
+Then, find the program under the Applications tab and click End Task.

 Always use genuine antivirus software.
-Using updated protection from a trusted security company is the best possible defense against scareware, because it will alert you to potential threats and swiftly quarantine and remove any malware that does make it onto your computer.
+Using updated protection from a trusted security company is the best possible defense against scareware and other threats like malvertising, because it will alert you to potential threats and swiftly quarantine and purge the malware.

-Knowing what scareware is and how to avoid it helps guard against fraudsters who rely on manipulating unsuspecting victims with their scams.
-But nothing offers the same level of reliable protection as a comprehensive and cutting-edge antivirus app that defends against all the very latest threats.
+Knowing what scareware is and how to avoid it helps guard against fraudsters who rely on scamming unsuspecting victims.
+But nothing offers the same level of reliable protection as a comprehensive and cutting-edge antivirus app that defends against the latest threats.

-Avast Free Antivirus packs a powerful array of advanced protections to prevent any malicious software from slipping onto your machine.
-Using state-of-the-art machine-learning technology, Avast Free Antivirus proactively seeks out and blocks viruses, spyware, and ransomware before they can threaten your privacy and security.
+Avast One packs a powerful array of advanced protections to prevent malicious software from slipping onto your machine.
+Using state-of-the-art machine-learning technology, Avast proactively seeks out and blocks viruses, spyware, and ransomware before they can threaten your privacy and security.

-Hooked up to the world’s largest threat-detection network, you’ll rest easy knowing that the most trusted antivirus has your back 24/7.
+Connected to the world’s largest threat-detection network, you’ll rest easy knowing that Avast has your back 24/7.